Visually Communicating the Plastic Pollution Problem

 But then I think about the consequences, and even if what we’re doing isn’t enough, trying has to be better than giving up.

-Plastic Pollution Data
+Plastic Pollution Data Visualization

 Like many modern problems, it’s easy to think that the fault lies with someone else.
 Looking at recent data of global pollution patterns, we see that the most plastic pollution comes from India, China and Southeast Asia.
 When we fall into that trap, it can be all too easy to not take responsibility.
-If we look at plastic generation per person, The United States far outpaces other countries (please note, the time difference between global waste and per person is 10 years).
+If we look at plastic generation per person, the United States far outpaces other countries. (please note, the time difference between global waste and per person is 10 years).

 Drawing for Scientists Searching for Solutions to Plastic Pollution